kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 * [Part 1 - Get Started]({% post_url version-control/2021-02-08-Git-Part-1-Get-Started %})
 * [Part 2 - Git With Github]({% post_url version-control/2021-02-13-Git-Part-2-Collaboration %})
 * [Part 3 - Git Branching (You are here)]({% post_url version-control/2021-03-03-Git-Part-3-Git-Branching %})
-* Part 4 - Github Deep Dive
+* Part 4 - Github Pull Request
-* Part 5 - How to Pull Request
+* Part 5 - Github Actions
-* Part 6 - Git Tips

-I found with Part 1 and Part 2 alone, which we have explored the basic usage of git and github, are suffice for starting out.
+I found with Part 1 and Part 2 alone, which explored the basic usage of Git and Github, are suffice for starting out for day to day usage.

 The following parts are slightly more advance and beneficial working in a larger team environment.
+I will slowly start putting less focus on the mechanics of Git, which can easily found on the internet, and more on the concepts.

 ## Branching `git checkout -b`

 > Branching means you diverge from the main line of development and continue to do work without messing with that main line.
 [Git Branching - Branches in a Nutshell](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)

-In general, I would like to keep the **main** branch store the latest stable version of the code base.
+In general, I would like to keep the **main** branch to store the latest stable version of the code base.

-It is a safe base where I can:
+Branching create a safe base where I can:

 * experiment a feature
-* a feature needs to wait for other features to complete
+* create a separate on what is ready to go and a feature that depending on other features to complete
-* concurrent development with one developer works on feature A, and another developer works on feature B
+* allow concurrent development with one developer works on feature A, and another developer works on feature B

-* represent the corresponding state in a multi-landscape architecture, such as SAP
+Some may have multiple branches to represent the corresponding state in a multi-landscape architecture, such as SAP.

+i.e.
+> main -> production system
+>
+> test -> test system
+>
+> dev -> dev system

 ```bash